-The Municipality may designate identified cultural heritage sites under the Ontario Heritage Act.
+The Municipality may by by-law designate property of cultural heritage value or interest under the Ontario Heritage Act.

-Designations shall include First Nation Cultural Sites being sites of interest and significance to the First Nation Peoples in Greentsone.
-A site may be identified on any Schedule to the official plan and recorded as part of a Cultural Heritage Registry maintained by the Clerk of the Municipality.
+Designations shall include cultural heritage resources associated with Indigenous communities.
+A site may be recorded as part of a Cultural Heritage Registry maintained by the Clerk of the Municipality.